saisathya03/flowscope/README.md

-# FlowScope AI — AI-Powered 3D Data Flow Visualization
+# FlowScope  — 3D Data Flow Visualization

 FlowScope AI is a local, interactive prototype that turns 360 realistic synthetic network-flow records into a futuristic 3D digital office/network.
 The animated city is the primary view; compact metrics, ML predictions, anomalies, and recommendations support it.